-Energy is an important component of US trade.
-Recent increases in US petroleum production has led to growth of exports and reduction of imports which has had a major impact on the US balance of trade.
-As shown in Figure 2, in 2006 the US trade imbalance in goods was approximately \$980 billion (\$2012).
-In 2017, the US net trade balance in goods was actually \$50 billion less as the reduction in net petroleum imports more than offset the over \$200 billion increase in net imports of non-petroleum goods (10).
-The US became a net exporter of refined products in 2011 (11) and natural gas in 2017 (12) with 3.6 billion cubic feet per day of LNG capacity (13).
-In fact, during the last week of November 2018, the US became a net exporter of petroleum liquids (crude oil and refined products combined) (14).
+Energy is an important component of US international trade.
+The recent increase in US petroleum production has led to growth of exports and reduction of imports which has had a major impact on the US balance of trade.
+As shown in Figure 2, in 2006 the US trade imbalance in goods was \$983 billion (\$2012).
+In 2017, the US net trade balance in goods was actually \$48 billion less as the reduction in net petroleum imports more than offset the \$225 billion increase in net imports of non-petroleum goods.
+10 The US became a net exporter of refined products in 201111 and natural gas in 201712 with 3.6 billion cubic feet per day of LNG capacity13 adding to growing pipeline export capacity to Mexico.